Client-Side Error Handling

 onError Callback

-In version 8.11.0 of our Client-API we introduced an onError callback that a customer can use to listen for occurrences of errors in our platform and allow the customer to take action when they occur.
+Our Client-API has an onError callback that customers can use to listen for errors in our platform and take action when they occur.

 The callback is similar to other Client-API callbacks and can be implemented in the following way: